 The major version number is bumped when we introduce breaking changes that would require manual testing and verification after an upgrade.

-The minor version number is bumped when we introduce new generic functionality in the core of WunderAutomation in a backwards compatible manner.
+The minor version number is bumped when we introduce new generic functionality in the core of WunderAutomation in a backward-compatible manner.
 This could involve things like adding support for delayed workflows (version 1.3) or chaining workflows (future version 1.5).
 When the minor version is bumped up, none of your existing workflows should be affected, but we encourage you to test and verify.

 A new patch version is released whenever we fix bugs or other smaller improvements to the product.

-We always encourage our users to be on the latest available version of our software, but all software updates introduces some level of risk.
+We always encourage our users to be on the latest available version of our software, but all software updates introduce some level of risk.
 When upgrading WunderAutomation or any other WordPress plugins our general advice is to always ensure you have a recent backup available and the knowledge on how to restore it.

-- For Minor version updates: This is almost always a risk free update.
+- For MINOR version updates: This is almost always a risk-free update.
 We encourage you to read the release notes extra carefully to determine if any functionality that’s important to you is affected.